Lean Six Sigma certification

 Candidates can enroll in the Lean Six Sigma certification programme in January and June.
 The procedure is as follows:

-- The exam will take place in Amsterdam and lasts two hours.
-Candidates must submit their project reports before the exam date by e-mail to email@example.com.
+- The theoretical exam will take place in Amsterdam and lasts two hours.
+Candidates must submit their project reports before the deadline of the registration date by e-mail to email@example.com.

-- The examiners will correct the exam and evaluate the projects within 15 working days.
+- The examiners will correct the exam and the result of the project evaluate will be communicated to the candidates on the exam date.

-If a candidate passes the theory exam and both projects satisfy the requirements, the certificate will be sent by mail or handed out at the ceremony organised by the UvA in Amsterdam.
+If a candidate passes the theoretical exam and both projects satisfy the requirements, the exam bureau will make out an official UvA certificate and this will be sent by mail to the candidate.
 Certified Black and Green Belts are included in the certification archive of the UvA.
-In case a candidate fails the exam or the projects do not meet the requirements the candidate can do a retake for the failed part of the exam at a later moment.
+In case a candidate fails the exam or the projects do not meet the requirements, the candidate can do a retake for the failed part of the exam at the following scheduled exam date.
 Completed parts of the exam are valid for 5 years.